McGraw-Hill profit falls as ratings demand slows

 McGraw-Hill Cos Inc's MHP.N profit fell in the third quarter, missing analyst estimates, as torpid credit markets hurt its Standard & Poor's rating business, and textbook sales dropped.

-The European debt crisis dampened corporate bond issuance during the quarter, cutting into demand for ratings, the company said Thursday.
+The European debt crisis dampened corporate bond issuance during the quarter, cutting into demand for ratings.
 Meanwhile, textbook sales are under pressure as local governments, reeling from lower tax receipts, are themselves slashing costs.
 Revenue fell 2.5 percent.

-The bad news was tempered by stronger results in the company's market information businesses, which include Standard & Poor's stock indexes, Capital IQ corporate financial information, and Platts, which reports commodity prices.

-"It was a mixed bag," Peter Appert, analyst at Piper Jaffray & Co, said.
-"The education business is terrible.
-The indexes and Capital IQ look great and Platts continues to perform exceptionally well."

-With shareholders pressing for change and revenue headwinds setting back what have been its biggest businesses, the company said it is cutting at least $100 million of costs over the next 15 months.
-Third-quarter expenses for McGraw-Hill were $1.3 billion (0.82 billion pounds), down 2.7 percent from the same quarter last year.
+With revenue facing headwinds, the company said it is cutting at least $100 million (63.5 million pounds) of costs over the next 15 months.
+Third-quarter expenses for McGraw-Hill were $1.3 billion, down 2.7 percent from the same quarter last year.

 McGraw-Hill is also facing political pressure linked to its Standard & Poor's rating unit.
 Ratings agencies have broadly been accused of enabling the financial crisis, and regulators and politicians are looking at how to reform the debt rating system.